yodrew/yodrew.github.io/_pages/back/faq.md

 My time must be paid for, either in understanding and sincerity, or with money.
 Take your pick.
 3. Assist me.
 Someday, I will be set up to support retreats for people who have not read my book.
 In the meantime, some of the structure necessary for a successful retreat must exist in the mind of the retreater.
 Reading the book builds that structure.

 	Getting in on the ground floor of anything takes vision and guts.
-If you are a fellow innovator or an early adopter, you can rise to this challenge.
-If not, you will have to wait.
+Fellow innovators and early adopters of this will rise to the challenge.

 <!--&nbsp;-->

-3 - **Isn't total darkness unnatural?
+**3 - Isn't total darkness unnatural?
 Shouldn't we be exposed to stars and moon at night?**

 <!--&nbsp;-->